oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

   <figcaption> Code 4: The iio_info </figcaption>
 </figure>

-With Code 4, we finish our hunting for event elements inside `iio_simple_dummy.c`.
+Code 4, finishes our hunting for event elements inside `iio_simple_dummy.c`.

 ## The read/write config

-Now, we start to look at the core of the `iio_simple_dummy_events.c`; this file has the implementation of the functions signature from Code 2.
-All the read/write operation related with the event, directly work with the `iio_dummy_state` and the field present in Code 1.
+Now, we start to look at the core of the `iio_simple_dummy_events.c`; this file has the implementation of the function's signature from Code 2.
+All the read/write operation related to the event, directly work with the struct `iio_dummy_state` and the fields presented in Code 1.
 Let's start looking at the `iio_simple_dummy_write_event_config`:

 ```c
 int iio_simple_dummy_write_event_config(struct iio_dev *indio_dev,